russelroman/garbage_monitor/README.md

 # Garbage Monitor

-Garbage Monitor will get the current fill level of the garbage bin and will transmit the fill level percentage to Thingspeak
+Garbage Monitor will get the current fill level of the garbage bin and will transmit the fill level percentage to Thingspeak.
+The device will notify the user if the fill level reaches to a certain level.

 The project uses stm32 and M95 GSM module to transmit data to Thingspeak